 According to educators from the University of Maryland, introductory physics courses are typically structured in ways that only prospective physics professionals are able to fully comprehend.
 Approximately 95% of students taking physics, as an introductory course, will never take another physics course again (Redish, 1999).
 Thus showing that the majority of these students aren’t interested in physics – due to an ineffective introductory course.

-If educators were to change this approach, by working with the applications of physics and showing the relevance of physics in the modern world, more students might register for subsequent physics courses.
+If educators were to change this approach, by working with the applications of physics and showing the relevance of physics in the modern world, more students might register for subsequent JC Physics tuition.
 Consequently, there might be a radical increase of potential physicists.